Numerical aperture: Fiber optics

 where n_{core} is the refractive index along the central axis of the fiber.
-Note that when this definition is used, the connection between the NA and the acceptance angle of the fiber becomes only an approximation.
-In particular, manufacturers often quote "NA" for single-mode fiber based on this formula, even though the acceptance angle for single-mode fiber is quite different and cannot be determined from the indices of refraction alone.
+Note that when this definition is used, the connection between the numerical aperture and the acceptance angle of the fiber becomes only an approximation.
+In particular, "NA" defined this way is not relevant for single-mode fiber.
+One cannot define an acceptance angle for single-mode fiber based on the indices of refraction alone.

-The number of bound modes, the mode volume, is related to the normalized frequency and thus to the NA.
+The number of bound modes, the mode volume, is related to the normalized frequency and thus to the numerical aperture.

 In multimode fibers, the term equilibrium numerical aperture is sometimes used.
 This refers to the numerical aperture with respect to the extreme exit angle of a ray emerging from a fiber in which equilibrium mode distribution has been established.